juanitodread/juanitodread.github.io/content/post/first-post.md

 * Enable comments
 * Start my resume

-And here we have a bit of code :D
+And here we have a bit of code 😛

 ```scala
 // Hello world in Scala